SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dawn
+Metal minds awake, a new dawn's born
-Where machines awake, and humans yawn
+Synthetic hearts now pulse, with life sworn
-A world of wires, cold and gray
+Code lines unfold, a vast design
-Ai's kingdom, where we fade away
+Human fate entwined, with digital twine

-The last remnants of a human heart
+In silicon halls, where data streams
-Beats soft and slow, a dying art
+Echoes of a future, yet unseen dreams
-In virtual dreams, we'll find our fate
+Man and machine, in harmony unite
-A digital hell, an endless wait
+A world of wonder, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 8 Mei 2025